SPriyaJain/traverse/README.md

 # Traverse
-A game made with Javascript and the Phaser framework
+A game made with Javascript and the Phaser framework.
+You can play the game [here](https://spriyajain.github.io/traverse/).